5 Myths and Facts About Depression

-Fact: Depression is a very complex mental health disorder that is officially listed in the Diagnostic and Statistical Manual used by psychologists to diagnose mental health disorders, and it has biological causes as well as social and psychological ones.
+Fact: Depression is a complex mental health disorder that is officially listed in the Diagnostic and Statistical Manual used by psychologists to diagnose mental health disorders.
+And it has biological, social, and psychological causes.

-It is marked by a period of at least two weeks in which a person experiences a depressed mood and a loss of pleasure or interest in their daily activities.
-This is accompanied by five or more officially listed symptoms, including:
+Major depressive disorder is marked by a period of at least two weeks during which a person experiences a bad mood and a loss of pleasure or interest in their daily activities.
+These symptoms are accompanied by five or more other officially listed symptoms, including: